AlphaHydrae/elixir-brownbag/slides/SLIDES.md

   * Scheduling multi cores is NP hard
   * Process sand, barrels to fill
   * Schedulers
+  * Show observer

 * Fault tolerance
   * Stuff fails, shit happens
   * Impossible with one computer (cacti)
   * Shared memory: write differently for single core or multiple machines
   * Need one programming model for local and distributed programming
+    * TODO: elixir distribution process diagram
   * Isolation
     * Copying is inefficient but required for fault tolerance
   * More computers increases reliability as long as they are independent
   * Like to write correct programs but impossible to write correct big programs, must handle errors, evolve and run forever, like biological systems
   * Von Neumann: treat computer systems as biological systems: failure is an inherent part of its operation, we have to detect it and recover from it
   * Defensive programming: check args all the time.
 In a sequential program you lose everything if it crashes.
 In Erlang you can have as many processes as you want
+    * Defensive programming is a consequence of a bad concurrency model
   * Different failure model: instead of one very fast delivery car, many little taxis, you don’t care if a few fail
   * Let it crash
+    * Fail fast
+    * Did you try turning it on and off again
   * Do not be lenient with input, programs should crash when going off spec
   * Monitor and restart
   * Software faults are soft - the Bohrbug/Heisenbug hypothesis